 1. Mild to Warm Temperatures

 White powdery mildew needs mild to warm temperatures to thrive.

 It especially prefers 70℉ as this stimulates the production of mycelium or spores that allow the mildew to reproduce and spread.

-Since the spores need to remain close to the leaf surface to have the best chance at adhering, a lack of air movement is also required.
+Since the spores need to remain close to the leaf surface to have the best chance of adhering, a lack of air movement is also required.

-If there is too much wind, the spores will scatter once they are released, and the white spots won’t form.
+If there is too much wind, the spores will scatter once released, and the white spots won’t form.

 White powdery mildew likes to grow in dark or semi-dark lighting conditions.

-Too much strong sunlight or even strong artificial light will cause the mildew to die.
+Too much strong sunlight or even artificial solid light will cause the mildew to die.

-Outdoor white powdery mildew prefers more humid conditions as this allows the spores to scatter better and a damp leaf will more readily absorb the mildew spores as they land.
+Outdoor white powdery mildew prefers more humid conditions, allowing the spores to scatter better, and a damp leaf will more readily absorb the mildew spores as they land.